Supergiovane/node-red-contrib-knx-ultimate/README-WIKI.md

 Conventions and notes
 - Language bar: first line of each page.
 Scripts will normalize it to absolute links: EN, IT (`it-`), DE (`de-`), zh‑CN (`zh-CN-`).
 If a translation file is missing, language links fall back to the EN page so readers never hit a 404.
-- Header placement: inserted right below the language bar.
-Do not edit between the NAV markers; regenerate instead.
+- Navigation: the site-wide navbar is rendered by Jekyll using `docs/_data/wiki-nav.json`.
+Edit `scripts/wiki-menu.json` (or use `npm run wiki:menu-add`) and run `npm run wiki:refresh` to regenerate it.
 - Samples: most sample pages exist only in EN.
 The menu uses absolute URLs for these.
-- Sidebar: a minimal `_Sidebar.md` exists with only language home links; the full navigation is in the per‑page header.
+- Sidebar: a minimal `_Sidebar.md` exists with only language home links; the full navigation is provided by the Jekyll navbar include.

 Troubleshooting
-- Header not updated: ensure `scripts/wiki-menu.json` contains the page (type:"page" and correct `page` title).
-Then run `npm run wiki:inject-header`.
+- Navbar missing entries: ensure `scripts/wiki-menu.json` contains the page (type:"page" and correct `page` title).
+Then run `node scripts/generate-wiki-navbar.js` or simply `npm run wiki:refresh`.
 - Wrong/missing translations: re‑run `npm run translate-wiki` after adjusting the EN page.
 The script doesn’t overwrite existing translations; delete a specific translated file to force regeneration.
 - Language bar still relative on GitHub: run `npm run wiki:fix-langbar` and push the wiki repo.
 - Migrate node help: `npm run wiki:help-migrate`